 Choosing the right small business credit card

 The right business credit card isn’t necessarily the one with the lowest fees, the best rewards or the biggest welcome offer.
 All those things are nice, but they aren’t as important as having a card that matches your business spending patterns.

-For instance, the CardName has an impressive welcome offer that is valued at up to $1,000 right now (spend $5,000 in the first three months to earn $500 and earn another $500 when you spend $50,000 total in the first six months), but this is also a charge card which means you need to pay off your balance in full each month.
+For instance, the CardName discontinued has an impressive welcome offer: Earn a one-time cash bonus of $1,200 once you spend $30,000 in the first three months.
+However, this is also a charge card which means you need to pay off your balance in full each month.
 If you need a credit card that will let you finance purchases, this one probably isn’t for you.